-The shift to Net Annual all-fuel savings (MMBtu) for fuel-switching weatherization and heat pump installations would fully capture the net effect of all-fuel savings efforts (electric, gas, oil, and propane), as well as the impact of fuel conversions that result in overall lower energy use.
-This change will allow the Company to better incorporate strategies that support electrification of the thermal energy sector and better support State and Company greenhouse gas reduction goals for the future while removing a disincentive to promote electrification.
+Tracking net annual all-fuel savings (MMBtu) for customers converting from delivered fuels to heat pumps more fully captures the net effect of all-fuel savings efforts (electric, oil, and propane), as well as the impact of fuel conversions that result in overall lower energy use.
+The tracking effort allows the Company to better incorporate strategies that support electrification of the thermal energy sector and better support State and Company greenhouse gas reduction goals for the future while removing a disincentive to promote electrification.